turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 #### P1 as the Publisher

-Revise the P1 program so that it:
+Use your original P1 program as a guide to implement a program that:

 * Establishes a queue named `"email.confirmation"`
 * Pushes each element of this array as an individual JSON-ified message into the queue: